SECWPN/lydia-device/INTERFACE.md

 - Keys are lowercased (e.g., `MAXPOWER` -> `maxpower`).
 - `value` and `unit` are only present when a numeric value is detected.
+- Emitted on connect and periodically as the `getall` event.